jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=elytron/regex-role-mapper=<regex-role-mapper name>:read-attribute(name=pattern)`

 ## syntax of the operation to get the `elytron` `regex-role-mapper` `replace-all`
-when set to false, only first occurrence of the pattern will be replaced in role. when set to true then all of the occurrences will be replaced by replacement. get the `elytron` `regex-role-mapper` `replace-all` attribute.
+when set to 'false', only first occurrence of the pattern will be replaced in role. when set to 'true' then all of the occurrences will be replaced by replacement. get the `elytron` `regex-role-mapper` `replace-all` attribute.
 `/subsystem=elytron/regex-role-mapper=<regex-role-mapper name>:read-attribute(name=replace-all)`